 Before joining Bruegel Giovanni worked in the Productivity branch of the Office for National Statistics in the United Kingdom.
 As a trainee he worked at the Delegation of the European Union to Chile and at BusinessEurope.
-His fields of analysis span from productivity, the labour market, tax avoidance, international trade to climate change.
+His fields of analysis span from productivity to energy and climate change.

 Giovanni is an Italian native speaker, is fluent in English and has good working knowledge of French and Spanish.